deanmoses/tacocat-gallery-backbone2/README.md

  * [Grunt](http://gruntjs.com/) - *build and dev task runner*

 ### Get project
+Get local copy of this project
+1. `cd [directory that will be parent of project directory]`
-1. Get local copy of this project:  `git clone [address of this git project]`
+2. `git clone [github address of this project]`

 ### Build project for development & preview locally
 1. `cd [project root]`